 - 1 c walnuts

-- 2 tbsp olive oil you can replace with veggie broth or water
+- 2 tablespoon olive oil you can replace with veggie broth or water

 - 1 large onion very finely minced